Skip to main content

 };

-In the above example, we have a middleware function index.js to validate the category availability.
-If the category is available, we will add the category id to the context by using setContextValue function.
-The getContextValue function will return the category id that we have added to the context.
+In the example above, the middleware function index.js validates the category's availability.
+If the category is available, we add the category ID to the context using the setContextValue function.
+The getContextValue function then retrieves the category ID from the context.

-This function is used to add a value to the graphQL execution context.
-The setContextValue function accepts three arguments:
+This function adds a value to the GraphQL execution context.
+It accepts three arguments:

 • request: The request object.